Sweet Home Alabama poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Melanie confronts Jake at his workshop, and he refuses to sign the divorce papers out of spite.
 She realizes she can't just swoop in and leave—she'll have to stay in Alabama and deal with her past until she can get the divorce finalized., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Andrew surprises Melanie by arriving in Alabama to meet her "real" family.
+Of particular interest, this crucial beat Andrew surprises Melanie by arriving in Alabama to meet her "real" family.
 This seems like a victory—he wants to know the real her—but it's false because Melanie must now desperately maintain her lies about her past while both worlds are present.
 Stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (72% through) represents the emotional nadir.
 Here, At the Civil War reenactment, a catfight breaks out revealing Melanie's lies.
 Jake finally signs the divorce papers and tells her to "go, have a nice life"—a metaphorical death of their relationship and her connection to her authentic self.
-She's lost both worlds., reveals the protagonist at their lowest point.
+She's lost both worlds., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 At the altar, Melanie has her breakthrough moment.
 She realizes she can't marry Andrew because she's still in love with Jake.
 She publicly admits the truth about her past and chooses authenticity over the fairy tale, refusing to say "I do."., demonstrating the transformation achieved throughout the journey.